mindspore-ai/docs/install/mindspore_cpu_install_source_en.md

 - Ensure that [gmp 6.1.2](https://gmplib.org/download/gmp/gmp-6.1.2.tar.xz) is installed.

-- Ensure that [llvm 12.0.1](https://github.com/llvm/llvm-project/archive/refs/tags/llvmorg-12.0.1.tar.gz) is installed.
+- Ensure that [llvm 12.0.1](https://github.com/llvm/llvm-project/archive/refs/tags/llvmorg-12.0.1.tar.gz) is installed. (optional, required for graph kernel fusion)

 - Ensure that Python 3.7.5 or 3.9.0 is installed.
 If not installed, download and install Python from: